Geology of Nunavut: Proterozoic (2.5 billion-539 million years ago)

 Hurwitz Group strata and other units from the Proterozoic cover much of the Churchill Province.
 Continental margin sediments deposited in central Baffin Island as the Piling Group and as the Penrhyn Group on the southern Melville Peninsula.
 The units include quartzite and feldspathic quartzite, overlain by dolomite, marble and gneiss, together with schist and iron formations with sulfur geochemistry.
 Gray, weathered psammitic rocks are common in the upper part of the basin, with high potential for base metals and gold.
 The former Black Angel zinc and lead mine is located within the Karrat Group carbonates on the coast of West Greenland.
 Ultramafic sills are found in the southern Baffin Island Lake Harbour Group.

 On the Belcher Islands in Hudson Bay are clastic rocks overlain by volcanic and carbonate rocks, which record subsidence and rifting at the western edge of the Superior Craton.
 Thermal overprinting and deformation from the Paleoproterozoic have been found in these rocks, dating to the Trans-Hudson Orogeny 1.8 billion years ago.

 The Bylot Supergroup in Baffin Island and Bylot Island is six kilometers thick with a combination of undeformed volcanic, clastic and carbonate rocks deposited during a phase of renewed rifting.
 The Borden Peninsula is divided into horst and graben structures by normal faults from local rifting and subsidence 1.27 billion years ago.
 The Nanisivik Mine extracts zinc and lead from these carbonates.
 The Bylot Supergroup is known as the Fury Group and Hecla Group along the Fury and Hecla Strait, where it overlies Archean and Paleoproterozoic rocks with nearly six kilometers of material, likely deposited over the span of 75 million years.

 Mesozoic (251-66 million years ago)

 Through the Cretaceous, sedimentation continued in the Sverdrup Basin, producing oil and gas forming conditions and Bent Horn light crude field.
 Rifting and alkaline volcanism in the Cretaceous began the process of siliclastic deposition in northern Baffin Island and northern Ellesmere Island.

 Diamond-bearing kimberlite pipes formed on Somerset Island, exposed along the Brodeur Peninsula and northwest Baffin Island.
 The Jericho diamond pipes are part of a northern continuation of Lac de Gras field in the northern Slave Province.
 There are also kimberlite pipes on Victoria Island.

 Cenozoic (66 million years ago-present)

 In the far north, compression and strike-slip faulting affected the Canadian Arctic Archipelago throughout the Eureakan orogeny.
 The tectonic event happened in parallel with the siliclastic sedimentation and opened Baffin Bay and the Labrador Sea.
+The Haughton impact on Devon Island is believed to have occurred during the Rupelian age.